 Parents feel, ‘children need to respect them and listen to them’.
-Then, it is believed, a strong relationship can be formed between siblings and them.
-Everyone gets the need to respect elders, but what about kids?
-Shouldn’t children be respected and listened to too?
+Then, it is believed, a strong parent-child relationship is formed.
+Everyone feels the need to be respected, but what about kids?
+Shouldn’t children be respected and listened to?

 A parent-child relationship is just like any other relationship.
-A strong relationship will be formed when parent and child value each other.
-To build a strong connection, efforts need to be poured from both ends.
+It gets strengthened when parent and child value each other.
+To build a strong connection, efforts need to be poured in from both ends.

 Here are a few tips on how you can build a strong relationship with your child.

 A child’s relationship with parents becomes dense when the love is assured.
 An elaborate declaration isn’t required to express your love to your child.
 A small gesture or a word of appreciation and gratitude is enough.
 To express ‘I love you’ to your child there are many ways.
 If your child does something good, simply say ‘I am proud of you’.
 If he/she helps you with something thank your child for it.
-If your child is proud of his/her misshapen drawing appreciation goes a long way.
-Even if some things don’t make sense to us, they do for kids.
+Always remember, even if some things don’t make sense to us, they do for kids.

 Dinner time has to be family time.
 Every person in your house is busy since morning with their own routine.
 You have to clean the house, prepare tiffins and other duties that still await.
 It seldom happens that everyone is present at home for lunch.
 Dinner time is the time when everyone gets free.
 You shade away from the responsibilities and other duties this time of the day.
 This can be a time when your family is definitely together.

-This time allows every member of the family to share their daily affairs.
+This time allows every member of the family to share their daily activities.
 Children get a chance to put up their opinion and get acknowledged.
 Not only that, dinner with family promotes healthy homemade meal for children.
-Children will start enjoying dinner time at home and feel deeply bonded to the family.
+They will start enjoying dinner time at home and feel deeply bonded with the family.

 If said so, parents might say, ‘we are busy and when we are not busy, children are.
 They are either at school or tuition.
 They have multiple study time table and numerous projects to complete.
 We barely get time to do one-on-one regularly’.
-Spending time with children isn’t a duty or another responsibility.
+Spending time with children isn’t a duty but a responsibility.
 You can talk to your child while having dinner.
 Turn that TV off and have fun conversations over dinner.
 (Watch the video below to understand how digital influence on your child can impact their behaviour.)

 When your child comes home from school have one-on-one then.
 Instead of letting them watch TV while eating snacks, ask them about their day.
 These little moments are precious.
 Seize these moments and turn them into a fun, deep conversation time with your child.